 - Find help – through an online or in-person group for family care providers, and also for the specific diagnosis if possible.

 The most important thing to bear in mind is you are not alone!
-Grace Home Care’s Topeka senior care experts are always readily available to work alongside you, offering opportunities for you to step away from your caregiving duties for your own personal needs and interests.
+Grace Home Care is always readily available to work alongside you, offering opportunities for you to step away from your caregiving duties for your own personal needs and interests.
 Looking after yourself is essential to having the ability to successfully care for somebody else.
 Schedule ongoing, regular time away for self-care such as:

 - Physical activity – at least 20 minutes of exercise three times a week, or per doctor’s guidelines.